MohamedMesto/AdvancedWebTech-Synchronization-of-Web-Application-with-Broadcast-TV/README.md

 </table>

-by FRAUNHOFER INSTITUTE FOR OPEN COMMUNICATION SYSTEMS (Fokus) Institute.

 Abstract—HbbTV ( Hybrid broadcast broadband TV) is the standard for the broadcast and broadband services, which also provides customers to interact with their TV.
 The latest version of